Alexpeain/Event-Driven-Notification-System/README.md

 ### 30 Days of DevOps - Project 2

-This project is an **event-driven notification system** designed to send notifications based on real-time game schedules using **AWS Lambda**, **Amazon SNS (Simple Notification Service)**, and **Amazon EventBridge**.
+This project is an **event-driven notification system** designed to send notifications based on real-time game schedules using **AWS Lambda**, **Amazon SNS (Simple Notification Service)**, **Amazon EventBridge**, and **Amazon DynamoDB**.
 The system fetches data from an external API, processes it using AWS Lambda, and sends notifications to subscribers based on the game status.

 ---